Eschatologue/CM_wiki/docs/character-creation/option/artificer-infusion.md

 ### Mind Sharpener

-*Prerequisite: A suit of armor or robes*
+*Prerequisite: A suit of armour or robes*

 The infused item can send a jolt to the wearer to refocus their mind.
 The item has 4 charges.
 When the wearer fails a Constitution saving throw to maintain concentration on a spell, the wearer can use its reaction to expend 1 of the item's charges to succeed instead.
 The item regains 1d4 expended charges daily at dawn.